Hummersknott Academy

 Hummersknott Academy is a secondary school in Darlington in the north east of England.
 It has approximately 1,250 pupils aged eleven to sixteen.

 It has had specialist Language College status since 2005.

 History

-The school began as the Darlington High School in 1955, a girls' grammar school.
-It was officially opened by the Duke of Edinburgh on 15 November 1955.
+The school began as the Darlington High School, a girls' grammar school, in 1885.
+This school moved to new premises in 1955, officially opened by the Duke of Edinburgh on 15 November 1955.
 In 1968 it was reorganised by the then Darlington County Borough to form one of six 11–16 co-educational comprehensive schools, with the Boys' Grammar School becoming a sixth form college nearer the town centre and near to the College of Technology, now known as QE (Queen Elizabeth).

 New build

 In July 2007 a £15 million scheme to demolish and replace some school buildings and renovate others was initiated.
 The bulk of the funding was provided by national government, with the local council providing £2.7m and the school £0.7m.
 Work began on the school building during the summer of 2007, although plans for the new design were drawn up a year earlier.
 The work was completed in 2010 and the refurbished school was 'reopened' by the Duke of Gloucester in September 2010.
 The main hall was refurbished and new lighting and stage area was included in the refurbishment.